linuxgamerlife/lgl-keychron-helper/README.md

 - Targets a source-built prototype followed by distribution via Fedora COPR

 > [!NOTE]
 > This is a working prototype: it connects to a physical Keychron device and lets Launcher read and configure it.
-Automated tests, an application icon, and Fedora RPM/COPR packaging are still in progress.
+An application icon and Fedora RPM/COPR packaging are still in progress.

 ---